viviane-walker-uzh/chatbot/README.md

 1. Make sure that you installed all required packages by creating a virtual environment with the requirements.txt.
 2. Check whether you want to execute the code on CPU (default) or to GPU (you have to adjust the code).
-3. Execute the simple_chatbot/demo_chatbot.py file OR use the simple chatbot on my HuggingFace Spaces Website.
+3. Execute the simple_chatbot/demo_chatbot.py file

 ## Technical Specifications